 Office: Student Commons Building, Room 3126

-Fall 2021 Office Hours: 2 pm on Wednesdays and by appointment, please email me.
+Spring 2022 Office Hours: By appointment, please email me.

 Modern European culture, Modern German culture, Science, Neuroscience, Historiography, Travel and exploration, Gender, marriage, and childhood, Biography